Solar installer convicted on false certificates scheme

 An Australian solar installer has been convicted after a scheme to falsify the installation or supervision over 13 solar PV systems.

-Ware has had his CEC accreditation cancelled, and Piet Powell, general manager of the CER’s Compliance Branch, said the CER continues to protect its schemes’ integrity by prosecuting and removing those who benefit from wilful fraud.
+He has had his CEC accreditation cancelled, and Piet Powell, general manager of the CER’s Compliance Branch, said the CER continues to protect its schemes’ integrity by prosecuting and removing those who benefit from wilful fraud.

 “The conduct investigated and prosecuted here predates the integrity review into rooftop solar and the CER’s campaign to raise awareness about installer attendance obligations,” said Powell.

-“Those who now attempt to benefit from making false statements regarding STC eligibility can expect greater penalties than what Mr Ware received.
+“Those who now attempt to benefit from making false statements regarding STC eligibility can expect greater penalties than what Mr W received.
 We will continue to remove from the scheme those responsible for providing false and misleading information and, where appropriate, commence criminal prosecutions or civil penalty proceedings.”

 The CER also noted in its press release that changes to the Renewable Energy (Electricity) Regulations 2001 provide the CER additional powers to disqualify installers and designers, retailers and component manufacturers from participating in the Small-scale Renewable Energy Scheme.